flixjavier/flixjavier/README.md

 - 👋 Hi, I’m @flixjavier
 - 👀 I’m interested in web develoment and data science
-- 🌱 I’m currently learning HTML, and Python
+- 🌱 I’m currently learning HTML, JS, and CSS
 - 💞️ I’m looking to collaborate on new projects
 - 📫 How to reach me: flixjavier@gmail.com